its2easy/animate-images/readme.md

 `returns` {Boolean}

+---

 ### isLoadedWithErrors
 Returns true if at least one image wasn't loaded because of error

 `returns` {Boolean}

+---

 ### isPosterLoaded
 Returns true if poster was loaded

 `returns` {Boolean}

+---

 ## <a name="events"></a>Events
 Plugin fires all the events on the canvas element.

 **animate-images:loading-progress** -
 Fires after every image load.
-Progress amount is in event.detail.progress
+Progress amount is in `event.detail.progress`

 **animate-images:loading-error** -
 Fires after every image.onerror